-This modular system can be shaped into a coffee table or a bookcase.
+For example, this modular system can be shaped into a coffee table or a bookcase.
 And a 4-cube storage shelf.
-Yes, flexibility and functionality are what makes this a true dorm space saver.
+Yes, flexibility and functionality are what make this a true dorm space saver.
 You can set it up however you want and take full advantage of the storage it provides.

 Add foldable storage cubes to the mix in order to keep your belongings hidden away.
 It will come real handy when you have only a couple of panicked minutes for cleanup.